-- Bridges crossing the Somborne Stream or other drainage ditches shall be designed and installed such that they do not impede the flow area including making an allowance for climate change.
-Removal of existing channel obstructions and updating of existing crossing to improve flow should be adopted wherever practicable. - New development shall demonstrate that Sustainable Drainage Systems (SuDS) have been properly considered and applied within the layout and proposals for the development.
+- 1. Bridges crossing the Somborne Stream or other drainage ditches shall be designed and installed such that they do not impede the flow area including making an allowance for climate change.
+Removal of existing channel obstructions and updating of existing crossing to improve flow should be adopted wherever practicable. - 2.
+New development shall demonstrate that Sustainable Drainage Systems (SuDS) have been properly considered and applied within the layout and proposals for the development.
 Priority shall be given to use of infiltration drainage techniques. - 3.
-Development should be compliant with current guidance:- - Government guidance on flood resilient construction - CIRIA Code of Practise for property flood resilience - British Standard 85500 Flood resistant and resilient construction - New development which increases the flow of wastewater into the sewerage system must be accompanied by a detailed drainage strategy for foul sewerage and surface water disposal and must not be occupied until the accepted detailed plans for foul and surface water drainage plans are fully constructed. - 5.
-Ground Investigations are required including groundwater monitoring (duration of monitoring to be agreed with the Lead Local Flood Authority) to confirm the underlying geological sequence and establish seasonal groundwater levels. - 6.
-Infiltration tests in accordance with the BRE365 specification should be undertaken where infiltration techniques (soakaways and permeable surfaces) can be used on site i.e. where the invert level of a soakaway or other infiltration device can be set a minimum of 1m above the highest recorded groundwater level. - 7.
+Development should be compliant with current guidance: - Government guidance on flood resilient construction - CIRIA Code of Practice for property flood resilience - British Standard 85500 Flood resistant and resilient construction - 4.
+New development which increases the flow of wastewater into the sewerage system must be accompanied by a detailed drainage strategy for fully separated systems of foul sewerage and surface water disposal and the development must not be occupied until the approved detailed plans for foul and surface water drainage are fully constructed. - 5.
+For sites other than minor developments ground Investigations are required including groundwater monitoring (duration of monitoring to be agreed with the Lead Local Flood Authority) to confirm the underlying geological sequence and establish seasonal groundwater levels. - 6.
+For sites other than minor developments infiltration tests in accordance with the BRE365 specification should be undertaken where infiltration techniques (soakaways and permeable surfaces) can be used on site i.e. where the invert level of a soakaway or other infiltration device can be set a minimum of 1m above the highest recorded groundwater level. - 7.
 A Drainage Strategy setting out how surface water and foul flows will be managed is required.
 This should include a Detailed Drainage Design setting out the drainage layout and levels.
 Where the invert level of below ground attenuation feature is within 1m of the identified groundwater level, groundwater floatation calculations should be undertaken, and appropriate mitigation specified where required to prevent floatation of attenuation storage features. - 8.
 For sites other than minor developments within or adjacent to Flood Zone 2 and Flood Zone 3 and/or discharge directly into the Somborne Stream a Flood Risk Assessment (FRA) and Drainage Strategy should be provided.
 Minor development is defined in the government flood risk guidance.